Using Queues and Jobs to postpone Tasks in Laravel

 }

-The next thing we have to specify is where we are going to call this job, which can be anywhere in our application, such as when we load an image, etc; suppose we have a method to load an image in Laravel for example:
+The next thing we have to specify is where we are going to call this job, which can be anywhere in our application, such as when we upload an image, etc.; suppose we have a method to upload an image in Laravel for example:

 public function image(Request $request, Post $post)